15205080581/polardb/intl.en-US/Performance White Paper/Performance white paper.md

 -   The OS must be CentOS 7.4 \(64-bit\).
 -   A POLARDB cluster:

--   The cluster contains one primary instance and one read-only instance.
-You must add more read-only instances if you need to evaluate the performance of a cluster with multiple read-only instances.
+-   The cluster contains one primary nodes and one read-only nodes.
+You must add more read-only nodes if you need to evaluate the performance of a cluster with multiple read-only inodes.
 -   You must set a username and a password for the cluster.
 -   You must add internal IP addresses of the ECS instances to the whitelist of your POLARDB cluster.